raulaltosaar/raul.earth/_pages/projects.md

 <h2 class="arrow">Liquefied Realities</h2>

-<h3>I invited some computer vision algorithms to visit underground construction sites and abandoned factories with me.
-Together, we created an interactive virtual reality environment. </h3>
+<h3>An interactive VR environment created using computer vision algorithms.<!-- I invited some computer vision algorithms to visit underground construction sites and abandoned factories with me.
+Together, we created an interactive virtual reality environment. --> </h3>

 </a>